 The 30-credit MS Data Analytics program provides a robust exploration of the core fundamentals of analytics, while also allowing for the flexibility to explore applicable areas of interest and emphasizes real-world applications.

-Students will take classes in summer term II, fall and spring semesters.
 Applicants with prior STEM degrees and work experience are preferred.

 - MS in Data Analytics